-Research uncovers a potential link between Parkinson's and visual problemsFebruary 15th, 2013 in Parkinson's & Movement disorders /
+Research uncovers a potential link between Parkinson's and visual problemsFebruary 15, 2013 in Medicine & Health / Parkinson's & Movement disorders

 The most common genetic cause of Parkinson's is not only responsible for the condition's distinctive movement problems but may also affect vision, according to new research by scientists at the University of York.

 Parkinson's, the second most common form of neurodegenerative disease, principally affects people aged over 60.
 Its most common symptom is tremor and slowness of movement (bradykinesia) but some people with Parkinson's also experience changes in vision.